-TransUnion advises that any and all data reporting changes be tested prior to loading to our production database.
+TransUnion advises that any and all data reporting changes are tested prior to loading to our production database.
 No change is too big or too small to protect the accuracy of your credit reporting file and your consumer base within it.
-The Credit Reporting Resource Guide can provide you with the necessary guidelines for reporting sold/transferred accounts.
-A download to the guide is available at www.cdiaonline.org.
-Please contact your Data Reporting Representative for instructions to download.
-If you do not know who your Data Reporting Representative is, please contact our Service Desk at (800) 813-5604 for assistance.
+Frequently Asked Questions 46 through 48 of the Credit Reporting Resource Guide® can provide you with the necessary guidelines for reporting transferred, sold, or purchased accounts.

 Third party processors

 It is imperative that processors communicate with us on frequent basis, informing us when a new Data Furnisher is added or removed so that we may make the appropriate changes to our internal systems.
 All new Data Furnishers should be tested prior to permanently adding them to your production platform.

 Do you have a business need to delete your data?

 It's very important accurate data resides on TransUnion’s database.
 However, should your business need to dictate the removal of data, the Credit Reporting Resource Guide® can provide you with the necessary guidelines for reporting accounts for deletion.

 TransUnion advises any and all data reporting changes be tested prior to loading to our production database.
 A delete Account Status should be utilized to remove inaccurately reported accounts.